beka-birhanu/CollaboraTask/README.md

 ## Justification for Relational Database (MySQL)

-CollaboraTask utilizes MySQL, a relational database, for the following reasons:
+VoteSphere utilizes MySQL, a relational database, for the following reasons:

 - **Widespread Adoption:** MySQL is one of the most widely used relational databases, ensuring good community support, stability, and a large pool of resources.